Must Visit Places in Munnar

 - Rajamalai Hills:

 Situated in the vicinity of Munnar in Kerala in South India, Rajamalai hills are famous among the tourists for the Eravikulam National Park which is a home to the Nilgiri Tahr.
 Apart from the Eravikulam National Park, these hills also offer some stunning views of the surrounding valley draped in the rug of flora and fauna which lures photography enthusiasts from all over the country.
-For additional info, click here.
+Rajamalai hill is one of the best of Munnar places and you can find More Places in Munnar Other than the views of Rajamalai Hills.

-For more Information about other points of interest in and around Munnar, click here.
+For more Information about other Points of interests in and around Munnar, click here.

 - Things To Do In Munnar: